 Well, we heard you!
 That sentiment fed directly into the planning process for this event morphing it again from the plans we began developing in 2019.

-This time you are invited.
-You, the one reading this, and your best friend, and that stranger that you saw driving the other way yesterday.
-Everyone in the world is invited* to participate in this event.
-Register Here.
+, the one reading this, and your best friend, and that stranger that you saw driving the other way yesterday.
+Everyone in the world is invited* to

 *Applies to the H1-2010-Open event only, if you register, then you can participate.